lmas/thesis/thesis.typ

 	in a limited hardware environment such as a small, of-the-shelf microprocessor board?

-- Is anomaly detection accurate enough, when using a Matrix Profile?
-	A comparison with a reference implementation should validate the results.
+- Using a custom implementation of the algorithm, is anomaly detection accurate enough?
+A comparison with a reference should validate the results.

-- Is the method performant enough to handle multiple sensors in the same environment?
+- Is the implementation performant enough to handle multiple sensors in the same environment?
 How efficient is the algorithm?
 A benchmark should measure the performance.

 Positive outcomes to these questions would give an indication that data analysis is possible to do on Edge devices directly.